AdmiralAsshat/AdmiralAsshat.github.io/_posts/2019-09-23-the-valley-of-fear.md

 ---
-layout:post
+layout: post
-title: Ebook Release: The Valley of Fear
+title: Ebook Release - The Valley of Fear
 ---

 My first contribution to the [Standard Ebooks](https://standardebooks.org/) project has been released.